mymikemiller/videate/credits/README.md

 properly, e.g.:

 # Adding ckBTC to an account for testing purposes
+## Note that this will obviously only work on a local ckbtc_ledger canister

 First use the Serve canister's candid frontend to call getAccount on the principal to mint funds to.
 Insert that Account type candid into the following